 Frequently Asked Questions

-No. The cost to attend camp is $295 per week ($275 if you’re paid in full by June 1st).
-A $75 deposit is required to process your application.
-The balance of the camper fee is due on Registration day (or by June 1st if you wish to receive the $20 discount).
+No. The cost to attend camp is $350 per week.
+A $50 deposit is required to process your application.
+The balance of the camper fee is due on June 1st.

 What time do I need to arrive on Registration Day?